juniorgasparotto/GraphExpression/README.md

 ```

 * Note that the only change was to use the root item as reference ( `First()` ) and it did eliminate duplicates without the need of using the `Distinct` method.
-* This occurred because only one item was reviewed (the root item).
-In research without references, all items were reviewed and the `Property.Class1_Prop2` item also returns the same result as the root item.
+* This was because only one item was tested (the root item).
+On "research without reference", all items were reviewed and the `Property.Class1_Prop2` item also returns the same result as the root item.
-* For this type of research, this will make the search faster.
+* When possible, use this type of search, this will make the search faster.
 * The entity root is the best option for this.

 ## <a name="impl-search-kind" />Types of searches